Cabbagelang-Studio/Cabbagelang-source/README.md

 # Cabbagelang-source
-This is the example code of Cabbagelang language.
+This is the official Git of Cabbagelang language.

 You can download it on
 [our website](http://www.cabbagelang.xyz)